Camphul/camphul.github.io/content/a/log4shell-spring-security-implications.md

 I am hoping that this stays limited to log4j and doesnt apply to Slf4j and logback.

 This article will be updated soon but here's a snippet of the conversation I had on the 13th regarding possible exploitation of the MDC feature if a non default configuration for pattern layout was used.
+The chat is in dutch and I'm too busy to make a translation for any english speakers right now.
+Use google translate or something.
 ![Whatsapp conversation regarding MDC exploitation](/010_mdc_possible_vector.jpg "Whatsapp conversation regarding MDC exploitation when a non default patternlayout is used")